romanjcoding/Propositional-Logic/README.md

 # Propositional-Logic
 ## Background
 A Boolean connective is *functionally complete* if compositions of itself can express all possible truth tables.
 The prototypical examples of *2-ary* (two parameter) connectives which are functionally complete are NAND and NOR.
-In the *N-ary* case, necessary and sufficient conditions for functional completeness are given by Post's theorem, outlined below.
+In the *N-ary* case, necessary and sufficient conditions for functional completeness are derived from Post's lattice.
+The conditions are outlined below:

 Let $`B = \{0,1\}`$, and $f: B^n \to B$.
 Then, $f$ is functionally complete if none of the following conditions hold: